 RAVIS Frequency Rasters

 The RAVIS frequencies can be positioned in a 100 kHz raster in Band II.
-The nominal centre carrier frequencies are, integral multiples of 100 kHz [ITU-GE84].
+The nominal centre carrier frequencies are integral multiples of 100 kHz [ITU-GE84].

 T-DAB

 Initially, T-DAB was considered as a candidate system for digital terrestrial audio broadcasting in Band II as a successor of FM.
 However, this option is no longer pursued.
 Information for the planning of T-DAB is available within the original Wiesbaden 95 documentation and also the GE06 documentation.